VictoriaMetrics/vmgather/README.md

-# VMExporter
+# VMGather

-VMExporter collects VictoriaMetrics internal metrics, obfuscates sensitive data, and produces support-ready bundles in a single binary.
+VMGather collects VictoriaMetrics internal metrics, obfuscates sensitive data, and produces support-ready bundles in a single binary.

 ## Table of contents